prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 There is no information.

-There is information if probability of the occurrence x is less than 1, or as Shannon defined: Information quantifies the uncertainty in one single event.
+There is information if probability of the occurrence $x$ is less than 1.
+This is why Shannon defined: Information quantifies the uncertainty in one single event.

-The more we are uncertain of the more information:
+The more we are uncertain of the more information.

 In a fair coin toss game probability for the coin head is 0.5.
 Let's calculate the information.